apache/cordova-discuss/proposals/PlatformApi.md

 | plugin | <code>PluginInfo</code> | A PluginInfo instance that represents plugin   that will be installed. |

 <a name="PlatformApi+build"></a>
-### platformApi.build(buildOptions) ⇒ <code>Promise.&lt;Array.&lt;String&gt;&gt;</code>
+### platformApi.build(buildOptions) ⇒ <code>Promise.&lt;Array.&lt;Object&gt;&gt;</code>
 Builds an application package for current platform.

 **Kind**: instance method of <code>[PlatformApi](#PlatformApi)</code>
-**Returns**: <code>Promise.&lt;Array.&lt;String&gt;&gt;</code> - A promise either fulfilled with an array of build  artifacts (application packages) paths if package was built successfully,  or rejected with CordovaError.
-The return value in most cases will contain only one item but in some cases  there could be multiple items in output array, e.g. when multiple  arhcitectures is specified.
+**Returns**: <code>Promise.&lt;Array.&lt;Object&gt;&gt;</code> - A promise either fulfilled with an array of build  artifacts (application packages) if package was built successfully,  or rejected with CordovaError.
+The resultant build artifact objects is not  strictly typed and may conatin arbitrary set of fields as in sample below.```{  architecture: 'x86',  buildType: 'debug',  path: '/path/to/build',  type: 'app'}```The return value in most cases will contain only one item but in some cases  there could be multiple items in output array, e.g. when multiple  arhcitectures is specified.

 | Param | Type | Description |
 | --- | --- | --- |